derektypist/calculator/README.md

 As a user, I can perform percentages.

-As a user, I cann perform squares.
+As a user, I can perform squares.

 ## Features